If you’re after a simple yet effective lure set-up for big pike this Christmas, Fox Rage certainly has the tools for the job.

 Our verdict: I’d happily use this rod on the river in winter with light hooklinks, such is its finesse, but the Excellence is built for carp and it puts a lot of its rivals to shame.
 There’s silk and steel in equal measure right throughout the 8ft of carbon, and if you invest in one, I’d say sit back and enjoy your fishing with this rod because it really is head and shoulders above anything else out there.

-Tri-Cast produces some mightily impressive commercial fishery rods these days – everything from refined snake lake and pond models through to powerful creations that will graze the horizon.
-Within the company’s range is something to suit everyone’s depth of pocket.
+The Tri-Cast excellence is of the many impressive commercial fishery rods to hit the market, everything from refined snake lake and pond models through to powerful creations that will graze the horizon.
+Within Tri Casts range there is something to suit everyone’s depth of pocket.

 At the topmost pinnacle of Tri-Cast’s latest feeder rod releases is the new Excellence range developed in conjunction with match ace Andy Bennett.